Xinyu0423/CSCI-5839-Project/README.md

 Daily Calories Calculator

 ## Brief Description of the Porject
-The project will caculate the calories calculate the calories people taken based on what they eay every day.
-And tell them if they need to take more/less calories
+The project will caculate the calories people taken based on what they eay every day.
+And tell them if they need to take more/less calories.

 ## List of team members
 1. Xinyu Jiang
-   1. Contact Info:
     1. email: xiji6874@colorado.edu

 ## Project Deliverables
 1. Project Website